Cette page n'est pas encore disponible en français, sa traduction est en cours.

 The Optimization page surfaces profiling data in several contexts:

-• In the Troubleshoot section, Datadog samples long tasks across multiple views to help you identify your top contributing functions.
-This overview highlights where your JavaScript execution time is being spent and which functions are most responsible for blocking the main thread.
+• In the Troubleshoot section, Datadog samples long tasks across multiple views to identify your top contributing functions.
+Use this overview to find where JavaScript execution time is spent and which functions block the main thread, then optimize those functions to improve responsiveness.

 Browser profiling troubleshoot section example within the Optimization page.

 • Within the Event Waterfall, any long task that includes profiling data is marked with a yellow profiling icon.
-Clicking one of these long task events opens a Long Task view panel, which displays detailed profiling data captured during that execution window.
-You can use this panel to examine and identify blocking functions and understand how script execution contributes to poor responsiveness.
+Click one of these long task events to open a Long Task view panel with detailed profiling data.
+Use this panel to identify blocking functions, trace their call stacks, and understand how script execution contributes to poor responsiveness.

 Browser profiling event waterfall example within the Optimization page.